Nottinghster/tibia-querymanager/sqlite/README.txt

 they're executed in alphabetical order.
   As for statement restrictions, the only thing prohibited is the presence of transaction statements "BEGIN", "ROLLBACK", and "COMMIT".
-This is because all patches will be bundled into the same transaction, to ensure atomicity.
+This is because all patches will be bundled into the same transaction, to ensure atomicity, and there can't be nested transactions.